The Big Squeeze (Chapter One of Making the Best of Stress)

 Excerpt: "Grandma didn't really need to warn me, but she did anyway.
 Whenever I came within three feet of the washtub, she cautioned me to keep my fingers away from the wringer.
 She didn't have to worry.
 My six-year-old brain had studied what the wringer did to her laundry, and making pancakes out of my fingers was low on my list of childhood entertainment options.
 I was more concerned for her fingers.
 They seemed to come close to demise each time she loaded her next dripping victim into those rubber jaws.
 I imagined watching the wringer grab and smash her fingers, her hand, her arm, her shoulder, her torso ...
 You get the picture-Grandma in two dimensions."

 McMinn, Mark R., "The Big Squeeze (Chapter One of Making the Best of Stress)" (1996).
-Faculty Publications - Grad School of Clinical Psychology.
+Faculty Publications - Doctor of Psychology (PsyD) Program.
 283.